-- 9.1 Funds (£30,000) have been secured to cover the recruitment of an additional Shared Lives officer and the initial marketing campaign.
-The recruitment process has been carried out for the new Shared Lives officer, who is due to commence in April 2019 and provides additional capacity amongst the Shared Lives team to support an additional 15 placements.
-The Marketing campaign to recruit new Carers has been carried out throughout March 2019. - 9.2 The funding was allocated for one year as an "invest to save" project.
-It is anticipated that future costs will be covered by savings made as a result of expansion of the scheme.
+9.1 £30.000 was secured through the Transformation Project to support the recruitment of an additional Shared Lives officer and the initial marketing campaign.
+The post provides additional capacity amongst the Shared Lives team to recruit and support an additional 15 placements.
+The Marketing campaign to recruit new Carers was carried out throughout March 2019 and the Shared Lives Team continues to promote the scheme through RBC's social media platforms.